 Flower names are normally based on the distinctive features of the plant.
 Some flower names give information on the appearance.
-Other flowers are named after the person who discovered it or even one of their enemies.
+Other flowers are named after the person who discovered them or even one of their enemies.

 Some flowers are also named for their medicinal or chemical properties.
-The color, its origin, or habitat may also be used while others are named to give information on its flower or fruit.
+The color, origin, or habitat may also be used while others are named to give information on its flower or fruit.

 Not all plants come from historical names, and medicinal plants often are named for their use.
 Botany was taught to students of medicine until the end of the 19th century.
 The connection between botany and medicine can often be found in the naming of plants.

 Opium is one of the most important medicinal plants.
 Opium comes from the Greek word opos or opion meaning sap.
 In opium, the sap is collected from the poppy capsules once mature.
 The sap is then made into opium and is the reason for the Latin name.
 The Latin name is named after its medicinal use.
 Papaver somniferum means sleep-inducing poppy.

 During the Middle Ages, religious beliefs and superstition were popular, which impacted the naming of plants and flowers.
 A theory called the Doctrine of Signs explained that God put his mark on different plants as a signature of their medicinal properties.

 Hepatica comes from the Greek word hepar, which means liver.
 As the leaves have the shape of a human liver, it was thought that the plant could cure ailments of the liver.

 Another plant called hounds tongue has leaves that are shaped like a dog’s tongue.
 These plants were reportedly used as an antidote for bites from dogs or even curing illnesses in dogs.

 Flowers are often colorful and are one of their most obvious characteristics.
 Many plant names are named after their color, with species of the same plant being distinguished from each other in this way.